 I really don’t know.
 Initially, I was going to turn it into a local parenting resource and events site since I have a lot of paid work experience in that area.
 After my initial research, I realized that there are 20+ similar sites covering NYC.
 That is too saturated a field for me!
 So, I’m just going to redirect the traffic over to Foodie City Mom (where I will also archive my favorite Mom in the City posts from the last six years).
 Mom in the City is a pretty solid url, so I’m going to keep it.
 I might want to do something with it later in life.
 I might sell it or partner with someone who has a great idea regarding how to best utilize it.
 Who knows?
 I’ll see what happens, but I will be focusing on Foodie City Mom for now.

 That is it for now.
 Once again thank you!
 Over on BlogHer, there is a post entitled “My Blog Changed My Life”.
 I agree with the author.
 Mom in the City has changed my life.
 It has brought me new friends (readers, fellow bloggers, marketers, etc.) and opportunities.
 It has helped me to transition from one career (research/finance) to the next (parenting) and has also provided the opportunity for me to merge the two along the way.
 Most of all, it has allowed me to be the mom (and wife) that I want to be – one who fits work around her life and not vice versa (for the most part).
-I look forward to sharing the next chapter of our journeys together!If you enjoyed this post, then please consider sharing it with your friends.
-Also, don't forget to sign up for my email newsletter so that you don't miss future updates.
+I look forward to sharing the next chapter of our journeys together!If you enjoyed this post, please forward it to a friend or tell them to sign up here.
 Thanks!